Riffat786/Start-Docs-as-Code-with-Me/docs/01-Environment-Setup/Install-Cursor.md

 ### Do you need Node.js to install the Cursor desktop application?

 <details>
-<summary><strong>Do you need Node.js to install the Cursor desktop application?</strong></summary>
+<summary><strong>Do you need Node.js to install Cursor?</strong></summary>
-No.

-Node.js is not required just to install the Cursor desktop application.
+No. Node.js is not required to install the Cursor desktop application.

-You may need Node.js later when working with specific development tools or documentation projects.
 </details>

 ---